 For example, Elon Musk, a multi-billionaire in the technology industry, has stated on more than one occasion that he feels AI (robots) will one day do everything better than humans.
 "Everything?"
 It's a pretty blanketed statement.
 It’s true, an acceptance of automation (on some level) in marketing is inevitable.
 But, then again, so is the pushback.
 Security measures and firewalls against bots are regularly used for verification processes for online banking or purchasing vendors.
 One could argue though that much like a camera lens in your laptop or smartphone, both of which became automatic features in the last 15 years (give or take), the masses will ultimately become accustomed to automation over time as products and services present themselves slowly into daily activities.

 The appeal is evident.
 Automated technology essentially allows a business to actualize automated processes.
 These processes would configure data, send communications, and leverage machine learning all while adapting itself without command based on collected feedback.
 This kind of continuous delivery (CD) brings with it not only the possibility of adaptable software, but one that is remarkably fine tuned with access to changing data such as shifts in market trends.
 This automation can even suggest changes to business strategies, streamlining the build, testing, and release of process software.

 Suspicions continue among the masses, so much so that legislations are being crafted and brought to governments in search of protection against the day that Elon Musk fears most; when robots take over jobs.
-Some suspects this change can happen as soon as ten years from now.
-That it would be jobs in the service industry likely replaced first, but that it wouldn’t stop there.
+Some suspect this change can happen as soon as ten years from now, with jobs in the service industry likely to be replaced first, but that it wouldn’t stop there.
 Asking for reparations from the government to subsidize income is just the tip of the social iceberg in regards to the social blowback that awaits should this day actually transpire.

 Could Robots Ever Relate To Human Nature?